uhh-lt/event-classification/README.md

 The JSON data will contain information besides the event types, these predictions are however not of good quality and should not be used for any purposes.

+You may optionally use `preprocess.py` to cache the segmentation into verb phrases, e.g. `python preprocess.py text_1.txt text_2.txt all_texts.json`

 ### Training
 If you want to train a model you will first need to download the annotation data by runnning `./download.sh`.